-Thank you for visiting my website, offering updates on forthcoming food history workshops, demonstrations, presentations and articles.
-Covering most of Lincolnshire, I've worked with many community groups over the last five years and have met some wonderful people and shared many food memories.
+Thank you for visiting my website, please do check here regularly for updates on forthcoming food history workshops, demonstrations, presentations and articles.
+I've worked with many community groups over the last six years, in beautiful parts of Lincolnshire, meeting lots of wonderful people and we've shared many food memories.

 I'm delighted to have been asked to submit my top ten cookbooks choices to the 1000 cookbook project.
 As an avid collector of cookbooks, it was almost impossible to whittle it down, but after much deliberation I managed to do so.
 This website is an amazing resource if you love cookbooks.
 Here are my top ten choices https://app.1000cookbooks.com/people/sadie-hirst Their sister website https://app.ckbk.com/ has just launched too, ckbk enables you to access thousands of recipes, authors, ingredients, cookbooks and ideas.